About the Project

-Pathogen transmission is the fundamental process that drives the emergence and spread of new infectious diseases.
-Transmission is typically conceptualised as a ‘mass action’ process, where homogenous groups of susceptible and infected individuals encounter each other at random.
-But, the reality is quite different; due to genetic, phenotypic, environmental and nutrition-related reasons, not all individuals are equally susceptible and not all infected individuals are equally infectious.
-Furthermore, for the same host population, individuals are likely to differ in their susceptibility and infectiousness for different pathogens.
-Quantifying these heterogeneities, and understanding their consequences for disease emergence, spread and control is vital if we are to develop effective disease mitigation strategies.
+Transmission is the fundamental process that drives the emergence and spread of new infectious diseases.
+It is typically conceptualised as a ‘mass action’ process, where homogenous groups of susceptible and infected individuals encounter each other at random.
+But, the reality is quite different; due to genetic, phenotypic, and environmental reasons, not all individuals are equally susceptible and not all infected individuals are equally infectious.
+Furthermore, individuals are likely to differ in their susceptibility and infectiousness for different pathogens.
+Quantifying these heterogeneities, and understanding their consequences for disease spread and control is vital if we are to develop effective disease mitigation strategies.

 Using an invertebrate empirical system in both the lab and field, this studentship will:

 1) Quantify host heterogeneities in susceptibility and infectiousness for a range of parasite species.

 2) Partition those heterogeneities into environmental, genetic and demographic factors.

 3) Develop theory to predict the consequences of different (non-random) mixing between these heterogeneous individuals for disease emergence and spread.

 4) Experimentally test those predictions under a range of environmental scenarios.